andyxlin1/css-projects/README.md

 Using HTML,CSS, and Javascript I create personal projects to display my knowledge within these fields.
 _____________________________________________________________________________________________________________________________
 Google Homepage
-  - Use HTML and CSS to replicate the google homepage.
+  - Used HTML such as Titles, headings, images, classes, footers, lists,IDs, and names to structure the google homepage.
+  - Used CSS to position the elements, change the appearance of the elements, and add animation to the elements.